Pollock Halls of Residence: Current houses

 These days, the complex houses over 2,000 students on full board.
 Pollock Halls of Residence are available to members of the public on a bed and breakfast basis during the vacation periods of the University of Edinburgh.

 The Houses currently in Pollock Halls are:

 Baird House

-Baird House is a four-storey tower block which was built in the 1960s.
+Baird House is a five-storey tower block which was built in the 1960s.
 It houses 167 students and one warden.
 Named after George Husband Baird, Principal of the University from 1793 to 1840.